Cheapest Life Insurance for Seniors: Affordable 2025 Rates

 Improve health metrics before applying

-Simple changes like reducing blood pressure or cholesterol can move you into a better rate class.
+Simple changes like lowering your blood pressure or cholesterol before applying can drop you into a better rate class.

 4. 4